 Esther Perel on Sex, Monogamy, and Who Really Gets Bored First

-The road to better sex and happier relationships requires a sharp turn away from many of our deepest-held beliefs about the innate traits of men and women, says the always revelatory relationship and sexuality therapist Esther Perel.
-While Perel, author of Mating in Captivity (and the forthcoming The State of Affairs), suggests that some of society’s most powerful stereotypes about the differences between the genders are false, she also points toward polarities elsewhere that may seem counterintuitive initially but turn out to be surprisingly, poignantly true.
-Do men want sex more than women?
+The road to better sex and happier relationships requires a sharp turn away from many of our most deeply held beliefs about the innate traits of men and women, says the always-revelatory relationship and sexuality therapist Esther Perel.
+While Perel, the author of Mating in Captivity (and the forthcoming The State of Affairs), suggests that some of society’s most powerful stereotypes about the differences between the genders are false, she also points toward polarities elsewhere that may seem counterintuitive initially but turn out to be surprisingly, poignantly true: Do men want sex more than women?
 Are women more monogamous than men?
 After catching up on Perel’s new podcast series, Where Should We Begin?, we had a number of burning relationship questions for her.

 First, a note on the podcast, though: If you’ve ever wondered about the kind of arguments and intimate conversations that couples have behind closed doors (are your issues and secrets unique, normal, manageable?)—you will be entirely engrossed by the series (which runs through mid-July).
 You’re essentially eavesdropping on other couples as they delve into (unscripted) conversations about what’s going wrong in their relationships.
 It’s brilliant and intense, and there are moments so unexpected that you’ll still be in shock long after an episode has ended.

-In our interview with Perel, we covered the topics we haven’t been able to get out of our heads—from the things she finds men have a hard time talking about, the apparent myth that men lose interest first, and the sex shame many of us carry regardless of gender, to how we can actually evolve our conversations about sex to benefit our relationships (and even those of others):
+In our interview with Perel, we covered the topics we haven’t been able to get out of our heads—like the things she finds men have a hard time talking about, the apparent myth that men lose interest first, and the sex shame many of us carry regardless of gender, as well as how we can actually evolve our conversations about sex to benefit our relationships (and even those of others):

 A Q&A with Esther Perel

 What do men have a hard time talking to female partners about?